thewildofficial/My-Website/content/posts/The Practice of Journaling in Self-Improvement.md

 The process is pretty simple.
 Set a time when you will write a few words, and then just do it every day.
 It can be anything.

-Here is a general rule-of-thumb you can use in your daily reviews:
+Here is a general rule-of-thumb you can use in your daily reviews

 - [ ] How did I feel today?
 - [ ] What cool experience did I have?
 - [ ] What did I learn?
 - [ ] How can I get better tomorrow?

 ### Gratitude Journaling
 Your mindset is the most important thing you physically have.
 > How you do one thing is how you do everything.